Prince Paul (producer): 1980s and 1990s

 Prince Paul's 2003 album Politics of the Business again featured many guests such as Chuck D, Ice-T, The Beatnuts, and Wordsworth.
 The latter also collaborated on a track Paul composed for The SpongeBob SquarePants Movie soundtrack.
+Paul followed this project with a second Handsome Boy Modeling School album, White People, in 2004.
+His next solo album was Itstrumental (2005).
+It encompasses a range of genres, relying heavily on past samples, especially from A Prince Among Thieves, and combining them with lighthearted skits about his depression.
+As of 2023, Itstrumental is Paul's most recent studio album.